Featured Photographer: Calvin Tang

 Where is your most favorite diving place?

 I do not have a single favorite place to dive, as oceans are alive, dynamic and unpredictable.
-That being said, some places I have had some wonderful dives are around Komodo and Raja Ampat in Indonesia, the West Coast of Vancouver Island, Canada, Beagle Channel off of the southern tip of Argentina and the central Philippines.
+That being said, some places I have had some wonderful dives are around Komodo and Raja Ampat in Indonesia, Vancouver Island, Canada, Beagle Channel of Argentina and the Philippines.

 Where did you dive most?